LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/BotBasics.md

 Before you import a bot from a different environment (that is, from one region or hosting platform to another), check whether the bot uses domains for intents and entities.
 If it does, you’ll need to export those domains too and import them into the target environment _before_ importing the bot, keeping the domain names identical.
 If you don’t import the domains _first_, the associations inside the bot to the intents and entities will break during the bot import.
 If that happens, you’ll need to reassociate the intents and entities manually.

 **To import a bot**
-1. If you logged into Conversation Builder directly (i.e., _not_ via single sign-on from LiveEngage) and you have access to multiple organizations within your LiveEngage account, verify in the upper-right corner that the organization under which the bot should exist is displayed.
+1. If you logged into Conversation Builder directly (i.e., _not_ via single sign-on from Conversational Cloud) and you have access to multiple organizations within your Conversational Cloud account, verify in the upper-right corner that the organization under which the bot should exist is displayed.
 If it isn’t displayed, select it from the **Org** Name dropdown list.

     <img class="fancyimage" style="width:200px" src="img/ConvoBuilder/org_selection.png">